phisko/kengine/README.md

 Meta components are attached to these "type entities", and hold a generic function's implementation for that specific type.
 Because they hold functions, they are very similar to function components.

-An example makes this clearer: [edit_imgui](kengine/meta/edit_imgui.md) is a meta component that, when called, will draw its "parent component"'s properties using [ImGui](https://github.com/ocornut/imgui/) for the given `entity`.
+An example makes this clearer: [edit_imgui](kengine/meta/edit_imgui.md) is a meta component that, when called, will draw its "parent component"'s properties using [ImGui](https://github.com/ocornut/imgui/) for the given entity.
 The following code will display a window to edit `e`'s [name](kengine/data/name.md) component.

 ```cpp
 // r is a registry with the "type entity" for `name` already setup